sonatsuer/sonatsuer.github.io/markdown/posts/linear-combinations-of-applicatives.md

 I leave the case of infinite vectors as ~~an exercise~~ a fun puzzle.

 I think a remark on implementations is in order.
-It might be tempting to to model these functors as dependent sums --which Haskell supports to an extend-- then implement the general construction and transfer it to regular lists.
+It might be tempting to model these functors as dependent sums --which Haskell supports to an extent-- then implement the general construction and transfer it to regular lists.
 However, this is not really possible because the list type in Haskell is *not* isomorphic to a dependent sum of fixed-length vectors.
 On the dependent sum  type we can implement the `isFinite`{.haskell} predicate simply by pattern matching.
-On the other hand, for lists this would practically mean to solve the halting problem.
+On the other hand, for lists, this would practically mean solving the halting problem.

 ### Either-ish Examples

 So let us move to more practical examples.
 First let us reduce the dependent sum to a regular sum.
-Suppose the family $\{F_m\}_{m\in M}$ contains only finitely many functors, say, $G_1,\ldots,G_k$, then we can group the shared functors to obtain the following equivalent form:
+Suppose the family $\{F_m\}_{m\in M}$ contains only finitely many functors, say, $G_1,\ldots,G_k$.
+Then we can group the duplicated functors to obtain the following equivalent form:
 $$
 F(x) = \sum_{i=1}^k M_k\times G_k(x)
 $$